UMR-CNRM/PHYEX/docs/Developer.md

 ## ABOUT THIS DOCUMENT

 This document is intended for developers who want to contribute to the PHYEX package.
-Developer who is interested in plugging the physics in a new model can refere to the Plugging documentation.
+Developer who is interested in plugging the physics in a new model can refer to the Plugging documentation.
 The topics covered are as follows:

   - [Package organisation](#package-organisation)